 The fair value of financial assets measured at amortised cost and most of the financial liabilities has been identified by using Level 2 information and discounted cash flow valuation techniques if applicable.
 The estimated cash flow streams are based on the contractual terms, whereas the discounts rates are the risk-free, before tax rates (zero coupon rates derived from the yield curve of government bonds).
-The financial and a first section of the section of the instruments denominated in foreign currencies are revalued by using the foreign exchange rate issued by the Central Bank of Hungary.
+The financial instruments denominated in foreign currencies are revalued by using the foreign exchange rate issued by the National Bank of Hungary.